-8 Clues That Bran Is The Night King On 'Game Of Thrones'
+8 Clues That Suggest Bran Might Be The Night King On 'GoT'

 Bran Stark has managed to survive seven seasons of Game of Thrones against all odds; his attempted murder was the big surprise at the end of the series' pilot episode.
 But the more Bran develops his psychic powers, the more Game of Thrones suggests that Bran might become a villain by the end of the series, rather than a hero worthy of the Stark name.
 Game of Thrones has even been dropping hints that Bran could become the Night King, the ultimate bad guy and the biggest threat currently facing Westeros.
 While on its face, the theory seems absurd — several characters have already seen the Night King in the present timeline, where the young Bran Stark already exists — Game of Thrones does love to surprise its viewers, and this would surely be a shocking revelation.